mkampl/mdslides/README.md

 ## License

-This project is open source.
-See the LICENSE for details.
+This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details.

+Third-party licenses can be found in [LICENSE-THIRD-PARTY](LICENSE-THIRD-PARTY).